braze-inc/braze-docs/_docs/_partners/canvas_steps/google_audience_sync.md

 ## Troubleshooting
 {% details Why can I not select multiple fields to match in my Google Audience Step configuration? %}
 Google Customer Match has strict requirements around how these audiences are formatted and what customer information is included.
-Specifically, mobile advertiser IDs need to be uploaded separately from customer contact information (i.e., email and phone number).
+Specifically, mobile advertiser IDs need to be uploaded separately from customer contact information (such as email and phone number).
 For more details, refer to [Google's Customer Match documentation](https://support.google.com/google-ads/answer/7659867?hl=en#undefined).
 {% enddetails %}

 {% details How long will it take for my audiences to sync in Google? %}